rust-stuco/lectures/week9/slides.md

 # Cost of `Box<T>`

 * `Box<T>` is a simple smart pointer, it just allocates on the heap**
-* Boxes don’t have performance overhead, other than storing their data on the heap
+* Boxes don't have performance overhead
+  * Except for the overhead of allocation and pointer indirection
+* `Box<T>` is a pointer type that fully owns the data, treated the same as any other owned value.
 * They provide no other "special" capabilities